aShini5049/todo-app/README.md

-Todo List app - A simple and responsive To-Do List application built with React/Next.js and Tailwind CSS.
+Todo List app - A simple and responsive todo-app application built with React/Next.js and Tailwind CSS.

 How to run the project:
 1. Clone the repository